--Skyhorse Publishing will release The Promise in the United States in April 2014.
+-Skyhorse Publishing releases The Promise in the United States on April 1, 2014.

--Reader's Digest Australia will include The Promise in its January 2014 Select Edition.
+-Reader's Digest Australia includes The Promise in its January 2014 Select Edition.

 Set against the worst natural disaster in twentieth century American history, The Promise is a riveting tale, told in lean luminous prose, of the power of love and the frailty of the human condition.(Weisgarber’s) characters will live in your imagination long after you've turned the last deeply moving page.”

 - Ellen Feldman,